ropensci/fellingdater/README.md

           - [sapwood\_comb\_plot()](#sapwood_comb_plot)
           - [sapwood\_SPD()](#sapwood_spd)

-> <br/> Kristof Haneca<br/> 31 juli, 2020<br/>
+> <br/> Kristof Haneca<br/> 12 augustus, 2020<br/>
 >
 > [![](./figures/RG.png)](https://www.researchgate.net/profile/Kristof_Haneca)

 # fellingDateR: estimating felling dates from historical tree-ring series

-The set of functions presented on this Github repository will help you infer felling date estimates from dated tree-ring series with partially preserved sapwood.
+The set of functions presented on this Github repository will help you to infer felling date estimates from dated tree-ring series with partially preserved sapwood.
 Furthermore, an additional function provides a tool to sum sapwood probability distributions, comparable to ‘summed probability densities’ commonly used for sets of radiocarbon (<sup>14</sup>C) dates.

 Where it can be assumed that a group of historical timbers were all